 This cover page contains certain information for general reference only.
-It is not intended to be a summary of the terms of, or the security for, the Series 2017 Bonds.
-Investors are advised to read this Official Statement in its entirety to obtain information essential to making an informed investment decision.
+It is not intended to be a summary of the terms of, or the security for, the Series 2018-A Bonds.
+Investors are advised to read this Official Statement in its entirety to obtain information essential to the making of an informed investment decision.
 Capitalized terms used on this cover page and not otherwise defined have the meanings set forth herein.

-LACMTA is offering the Series 2017 Bonds when, as and if it issues the Series 2017 Bonds.
-The issuance of the Series 2017 Bonds is subject to the approval as to their validity by Kutak Rock LLP, Bond Counsel to LACMTA.
+LACMTA is offering the Series 2018-A Bonds when, as and if it issues the Series 2018-A Bonds.
+The issuance of the Series 2018-A Bonds is subject to the approval as to their validity by Norton Rose Fulbright US LLP, Bond Counsel to LACMTA.
 The Los Angeles County Counsel, as General Counsel to LACMTA, and Nixon Peabody LLP, as Disclosure Counsel, will pass on certain legal matters for LACMTA.
-LACMTA anticipates that the Series 2017 Bonds will be available for delivery through the facilities of DTC on or about October [\\], 2017.\ Electronic bids for the purchase of the Series 2017-A Bonds will be received by LACMTA until [9:00] a.m., California time, on October [\\], 2017 and bids for purchase of the Series 2017-B Bonds will be received by LACMTA until [9:30] a.m., California time, on October [\\], 2017, in each case unless postponed as set forth in the Notice Inviting Bids.
+LACMTA anticipates that the Series 2018-A Bonds will be available for delivery through the facilities of DTC on or about April 17, 2018.\ Electronic bids for the purchase of the Series

+2018-A Bonds will be received by LACMTA until [9:00] a.m., California time, on March 22, 2018 unless postponed as set forth in the Notice Inviting Bid.

-Date of Official Statement: October \\\, 2017
+Date of Official Statement: March \\\, 2018